Super cyclone Amphan wreaked havoc in India and Bangladesh in May 2020.

 In India alone, 1.7 million homes were destroyed.
 Families in the states of West Bengal and Odisha were affected the worst.

-Families have received shelter kits to enable them to repair or replace damaged and destroyed homes.
+Families received shelter kits to enable them to repair or replace damaged and destroyed homes.

 We have also provided blankets, sleeping mats, mosquito nets, kitchen sets and hygiene kits with soap, buckets and face masks.

-We have provided shelter kits to enable families to repair or replace damaged and destroyed homes.
+We provided shelter kits to enable families to repair or replace damaged and destroyed homes.

-These everyday items will help people keep themselves safe from coronavirus and begin to think about the future.
+These everyday items helped people keep themselves safe from coronavirus and begin to think about the future.

-We’ve also run remote training, including sharing our expertise on framing and bracing techniques using bamboo, the building material most commonly used in these communities.
+We also ran remote training, including sharing our expertise on framing and bracing techniques using bamboo, the building material most commonly used in these communities.

 Families were able to build stronger, more durable shelters to help them face the challenges of the following months.